 In South-Indian Kerala state, plantain chips (vaazhakka upperi) seasoned with salt and pepper, is a popular snack.
-Tostones (plátano, fried twice), prepared in a similar way are again a popular snacks in the Caribbean and Latin Americas.
+Tostones (twice fried plátano), prepared in a similar way, are again enjoyed as snacks in the Caribbean and Latin Americas.

 Its flower head (inflorescence) and interior icicle-white, tender stem (vazhai thandu in Malayalam) too are eaten in various kinds of recipes in South-Asian regions.

-Being a close relative of bananas, plantains too often can be a cause for skin and systemic allergic reactions in some sensitive individuals.
-The fruit may elicit urticaria and may cause potentially serious gastrointestinal symptoms like nausea, vomiting, and diarrhea.
-"Oral allergy syndrome," is a condition in which eating banana family foods may cause itching and swelling in the mouth or throat within hours.
+Being a close member of bananas, plantains also often can be a cause for local and systemic allergic reactions in some sensitive individuals.
+The fruit may elicit urticaria and may cause potentially severe gastrointestinal symptoms like nausea, vomiting, and diarrhea.
+"Oral allergy syndrome," is a condition in which eating banana family foods may cause itching and swelling of the mouth or throat within hours.

 Another kind of allergic reaction may be related to plant latex.
 (Medical disclaimer).

 <<-Back to Vegetable nutrition from Plantains.
 Please visit here for an impressive list of all variety of fruits with complete illustrations of their nutrition facts and health benefits.

 Click this link to visit very informative pages on:-

 1. Musa species-Banana and plantains.